 In addition, our Bylaws contain advance notice provisions with respect to matters to be brought before an annual meeting, including nominations for election to the Board of Directors.
-Our Bylaws currently provide that in order for a stockholder to nominate a candidate for election as a director at an annual meeting of stockholders or propose business for consideration at an annual meeting, written notice containing the information required by the Bylaws must be delivered to our Secretary at our principal executive office not earlier than the 150th day prior to the first anniversary of the date we released the proxy statement for the preceding year's annual meeting.
-Accordingly, under our Bylaws, a stockholder nomination for director or proposal of business intended to be considered at the 2014 annual meeting of stockholders must be received by the Secretary not earlier than 5:00 p.m., Pacific Time, on December 3, 2013.
+Our Bylaws currently provide that in order for a stockholder to nominate a candidate for election as a director at an annual meeting of stockholders or propose business for consideration at an annual meeting, written notice containing the information required by the Bylaws must be delivered to our Secretary at our principal executive office not earlier than the 150th day prior to the first anniversary of the date we released the proxy statement for the preceding year's annual meeting nor later than 5:00 p.m., Pacific Time, on the 120th day prior to the first anniversary of the date we released the proxy statement for the preceding year's annual meeting.
+Accordingly, under our Bylaws, a stockholder nomination for director or proposal of business intended to be considered at the 2014 annual meeting of stockholders must be received by the Secretary not earlier than November 3, 2013, and not later than 5:00 p.m., Pacific Time, on December 3, 2013.
 Proposals should be mailed to Redwood Trust, Inc., Attention: Secretary, One Belvedere Place, Suite 300, Mill Valley, CA 94941.
 A copy of the Bylaws may be obtained from Redwood's Secretary by written request to the same address.